vmsmith/LearningGit/1_Stand_Alone_Machine.md

 Line 3 tells you that there are changes to be commited.
 Those changes -- the file you added -- are actually on line 5.
 Line 4 tells you that if you are here by mistake, you can back up with `git rm --cached file1.txt`.

+Let's make our first commit:

+    git commit -m "initial commit"

+Notice that you did not specify a file to commit.
+Git committed everything that was in the staging area.

+And you'll see something like this:

+    [master (root-commit) 6b38f0b] initial commit
+    1 file changed, 0 insertions(+), 0 deletions(-)
+    create mode 100644 file1.txt